It’s 0200 hours in the Emergency Department, and you hear a seal …

 Most children admitted into hospitals are now swabbed for COVID.
 This can provide a challenge – balancing upsetting the child (and making the upper airway obstruction worse) and performing an invasive swab.
 It is sensible not to swab the child whilst there is still concern about acute stridor and work of breathing.

 Some case studies suggest that a small cohort of patients with croup who were SARS-CoV-2 positive are less responsive to the usual treatment (Venn 2020).
-These cases may need prolonged admission due to a lack of response and the need for additional supportive therapy.
+Due to a lack of response and the need for additional supportive therapy, these cases may need prolonged admission.

 Selected references